Women in Asia: Taiwan

 Women in Taiwan have especially achieved prominent roles in politics.
 In 2000, feminist movement advocator Annette Lu elected as first female vice president while Yeh Chu-lan was promoted to be the first female vice premier in 2004.
 In 2016, Tsai Ing-wen was elected as president of Taiwan.
 Nevertheless, as in other parts of East Asia, sex-selective abortion is reported to happen in Taiwan.

+Thailand

 Women in Thailand were among the first women in Asia who were granted the right to vote in 1932.
 However, they are still underrepresented in Thai politics.

 Violence and sexual harassment against women

 Violence against women in Afghanistan is high, although the situation is improving slowly as the country progresses with the help of the international community.

 Bride kidnapping occurs in Azerbaijan.
 In the Azeri kidnap custom, a young woman is taken to the home of the abductor's parents through either deceit or force.
 Regardless of whether rape occurs or not, the woman is generally regarded as impure by her relatives, and is therefore forced to marry her abductor.

 Women in India continue to face atrocities such as rape, acid throwing, dowry killings while young girls are forced into prostitution; as of late rape has seen a sharp increase following several high-profile cases of young girls brutally raped in public areas.
 According to a global poll conducted by Thomson Reuters, India is the "fourth most dangerous country" in the world for women, and the worst country for women among the G20 countries.

 Societal discrimination and domestic violence against women has been identified as a significant problem, particularly in the Israeli Bedouin society.

 In the 21st century, the issue of violence against women in Kazakhstan has come to public attention, resulting in the Law on the Prevention of Domestic Violence of 2009.
 However, as in other parts of Central Asia, bride kidnapping remains a problem.

 Local and regional NGOs have helped to increase awareness of violence against women in Lebanon.
 Government policies regarding this are poor however, and attempts to improve this area have been met with resistance.
 Lebanon's laws do not recognize the concept of spousal rape, and attempt to add this to law have been attacked by Lebanese clerics.

 Pakistani women face atrocities like rape, acid throwing, honour killings, forced marriages, forced prostitution and the buying and selling of women.
 The past few years have been witness to a steep increase in such crimes.

 Rape cases and sexual slavery were allegedly committed by East Timorese pro-integration militias during the September 1999 crisis in East Timor (Timor-Leste).